- Early Application Types & Info

 Single Room Information

-Students who wish to live with smaller, more intimate groupings of neighbors have the option of Dodds Hall and Harriett House.
-Dodds has 4 suites with 4 double rooms each (8 people) sharing a common areawith 4, 6, or 8 residents sharing a common area.
+Students who wish to live with smaller, more intimate groupings of neighbors have the option of Harriett House and Pfeiffer Triples/Quads.
+Harriett House has suites with double rooms with 4, 6, or 8 residents sharing a common area.
+There are only two 8-person suites and three 6-person suites - all others are 4-person suites.

 In order to accommodate students who wish to live in one of these communities, we offer spaces first to students who can fill the entire space.
 Any available spaces in suites during the housing selection are then offered as standard double (or designated single) rooms.

 Theme Housing Information